Join a mystical Ganga Aarti walk in Rishikesh, exploring sacred rituals, ashrams, and temples. Experience spiritual serenity by the holy Ganges.

 - Entrances

-This holy ritual lasts approximately 1.5 hours, starting with the lighting of a fire and followed…
+This holy ritual lasts approximately 1.5 hours, starting with the lighting of a fire and followed by the…

 This holy ritual lasts approximately 1.5 hours, starting with the lighting of a fire and followed by the chanting of mantras.
 Participants also incorporate essential oils, incense sticks, and medicinal herbs into the ceremony.
-The Ganga Aarti at Parmarth Niketan begins at 5:00 PM, while the one at Shatrughan Ghat starts around 5:30 PM, both providing a divine experience for those in attendance.
+The Ganga Aarti at Parmarth Niketan begins at 5:00 PM, while the one at Shatrughan Ghat commences around 5:30 PM, both providing a divine experience for those in attendance.

 - May be operated by a multi-lingual guide